 Over time, slowly increase the amount of time before you release your dog for the treat and add the cue word “Wait.”
 Keep the tone fun and positive and you will have your dog waiting patiently for even up to a few minutes or more in no time.

 Let’s face it.
 COVID-19 disrupted many of our daily routines.
 Dogs, like humans, appreciate the feeling of safety that order and predictability provide.
 A major cause of dog anxiety and hyperactivity can be the disruption of the normal routine.

 Be sure to add some new routine to your daily schedule even if you are working from home or unemployed.
 Pick a time for your dog’s meals and set an alarm.
 Try to do at least one physical exercise activity a day, around the same time.
 Try to keep a regular sleep pattern.

 A regular routine is a critical part of keeping dogs relaxed, just like it is for most people.
 You may be surprised just how much a bit of routine may help your dog find their calm.

-Making sure to meet your own needs for self care, managing your stress, and maintaining social bonds during social distancing play are not just good for you, they are also good for your dog.
+Making sure to meet your own needs for self-care (managing stress, and maintaining social bonds during social distancing) is not just good for you, but it’s also good for your dog.
 The CDC recommends these tips to make sure you are doing all you can to manage your own stress during the pandemic:

 Some dogs are simply prone to anxiety.
 For example, issues such as separation anxiety, fear of storms, and general anxiety in dogs are not uncommon.
-During the changes caused by the pandemic, it is not surprising that many dog owners are seeing an increase in their dog’s anxiety levels.
+During the changes caused by the pandemic, it is not surprising that many pet parents are seeing an increase in their dog’s anxiety levels.

-In fact, you may be surprised to learn that it was actually the calming effect of full spectrum hemp oil for Lola, an adopted Chihuahua, that inspired the owners of LolaHemp to build their family owned business.
+In fact, you may be surprised to learn that it was actually the benefits of CBD oil for Lola, an adopted Chihuahua, that inspired the owners of Lolahemp to build their family-owned business.
 Read more about Lola’s story here.